DPTPhatUS/Vietnamese-RAG/README.md

 	python main.py test --dataset data/benchmark/test.json --output artifacts/test_results.json
 	```

-2. Make sure [Ollama](https://ollama.com/) is running locally with an evaluator chat model **and** an embedding model available to the Ollama LangChain integrations (defaults: `qwen3:8b` for chat, `nomic-embed-text` for embeddings).
+2. Make sure [Ollama](https://ollama.com/) is running locally with an evaluator chat model **and** an embedding model available to the Ollama LangChain integrations (defaults: `qwen3:8b` for chat, `qwen3-embedding:8b` for embeddings).
 Pull both via `ollama pull <model>` before running the eval command.

 3. Score the QA logs with Ragas, which writes a single CSV containing every metric row (combine `--start` and `--limit` as needed or override the Ollama parameters):